 If you are seeking to reduce or eliminate soy in the foods you eat, you are not alone: soy has been identified as a leading allergen in the American diet.
 What you may not realize is that virtually every brand of eggs available in the supermarket today contains soy in the yolk, even if the eggs are grass-fed/pasture raised.
-That’s right, even foods that are not labelled as containing soy may have soy in them.
-The good news is that Bethesda Farm Soy-Free Eggs are available in Florida Whole Foods Markets as well as Northeast Florida Native Sun, Lucky’s, Grassroots and Ward’s Markets.
+That’s right, even foods that are not labelled as containing soy may have soy in them; and with eggs, this all-but-certain to be so.
+The good news is that Bethesda Farm Soy-Free Eggs are available in Florida Whole Foods Markets as well as Northeast Florida Native Sun, Lucky’s Market (now in Central Florida too!), Grassroots and Ward’s Markets.

 How Does Soy Get into an Egg?

-Bethesda Farm Soy-Free Eggs Laid By Hens on a Soy-Free Diet
+Bethesda Farm Soy-Free Eggs are Laid By Hens on a Soy-Free Diet

-In addition to being soy-free, Bethesda Farm Soy-Free Eggs are also organic, Non-GMO Project Verified and certified by Whole Foods as “Mobile Houses on Pasture,” its highest of four egg quality classifications.
+In addition to being soy-free, Bethesda Farm Soy-Free Eggs are also organic, Non-GMO Project Verified and certified by Whole Foods as “Mobile Houses on Pasture,” its highest of four egg quality and animal welfare classifications.